awbla/awbla-student-workflow/content/4-processing.md

 {:#images}
 #### Processing Images

-- Open Photoshop and crop out any color bars present in the sscans
+- Open Photoshop and crop out any color bars present in the scans
 - Save the file
 - Then, go to File > Automate > Batch.

-{% include figure.html img="automate_batch.jpg" alt="intro image here" caption="" width="50%" %}
+{% include figure.html img="automate_batch.jpg" alt="Screenshot showing how to navigate to Adobe's batch process feature" caption="" width="50%" %}

 - In the Batch window, select the action ‘tif>jpg’.
 If this action doesn’t exist on your workstation yet, ask a supervisor how to create it.
     - For the Source, make sure folder is selected.
 Click Choose and select the tif folder where your new scans are stored.